 systemd-machine-id-setup — Initialize the machine ID in /etc/machine-id

-be used by system installer tools to initialize the
+system installer tools to initialize the machine ID stored in

 /etc/machine-id at install time, with a

-with a randomly generated ID.
+provisioned or randomly generated ID.
 See

 for more information about this file.

-/etc/machine-id is already
+/etc/machine-id is initialized with a

 If a valid D-Bus machine ID is already

 used to initialize the machine ID in

 If run inside a KVM virtual machine and a UUID

-is passed via the
+is configured (via the

-UUID passed is sufficiently unique
+caller must ensure that the UUID passed is sufficiently unique

-and is different for every booted instanced of the VM.
+and is different for every booted instance of the

 The following options are understood: